-This classic Deviled Egg recipe is perfect for Easter brunch, potlucks, summer picnics, and baby showers.
+This easy Deviled Eggs recipe is perfect for Easter brunch, potlucks, summer picnics, and baby showers.
 It’s a simple no-frills appetizer that is easy to adapt and totally delicious.

-If you’re looking for the best Deviled Eggs recipe, this classic version is all you need.
+If you’re looking for an Easy Deviled Egg recipe, this classic version is all you need.
 We’ll show you how to perfectly hard boil eggs, then make a yummy filling using pickle juice, mayo, mustard, and paprika.
 From there, feel free to choose any of our suggested variations, or create your own.

-I love making Deviled Eggs for baby showers or other special occasions like Easter brunch because they are delicious, simple, and they can be made ahead of time.
+I love making Deviled Eggs for a baby shower or other special occasions like Easter brunch because they are delicious, simple, and they can be made ahead of time.
 Plus you can add tasty little garnishes like chives, bacon, or even caviar to make them feel a little fancier.

 - Eggs - you can use any kind of eggs that you’d like.
 We recommend using older eggs rather than super fresh eggs.
 Older eggs are easier to peel simply because they have had more water evaporate out through the shell.
 If you plan on decorating these eggs, you may want to use eggs with a white shell.